IlhamQasse/Dapps-Scraping/README.md

 if you have downloaded the chrome driver manually, please change the path specified in the codes to your own path.
 You don't have to change the path if you have used the script to download your driver.

 Note: Google Chrome must also be present in the corresponding version.
 See the text file downloadchrome.doc for details.
+Use Chrome for debugging as well - in case the web pages change structure, type Ctrl+Shift+I and use the pointer tool with Ctrl+Shift+C to find out the new XPath expressions.

 ## Usage

 To scrape the required websites we have used the package Selenium.
 We have created three scripts:

-1. the first script is to crawl the DappRadar webpage.
-To run the script use the following comand:
+1. The first script is to crawl the DappRadar webpage.
+To run the script use the following command:

 ```bash
 python DappRadar.py
 ```
 For testing purposes you can specify the number of pages you want to scrape.
-The command below crawles only three pages.
+The command below crawls only three pages.

 ```bash
 python DappRadar.py 3